 The short answer is yes, absolutely.
 When organizations are just getting started, or fairly small, there is a tendency to share the load across team members.
 However, it can lead to a lack of clarity about who owns what areas, what everyone’s individual responsibilities are and how to measure individual performance.

-In small organizations, a defined corporate structure chart highlights everyone’s key responsibilities, holds them accountable and allows them to manage their workload without burning out.
+In small businesses or organizations, a defined corporate structure chart highlights everyone’s key responsibilities, holds them accountable and allows them to manage their workload without burning out.

 For additional resources for planning and organizing your teams or even company, check out these blog posts: